LukeJHarvey/GameOfLife/README.md

 - Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 How To Play:
-1. Go into main folder
-2. Run Terminal
+1. Run Terminal in Main Folder
-3. In Terminal:
+2. In Terminal:
    - "make"
    - "java gameoflifeboard/GameOfLife 30 30" or "java gameoflifeboard/GameOfLife ex1"